gerstrong/Commander-Genius/readme.txt

  * Then, you can run "CommanderGenius".
 Copy the files, wherever you want them together with the data directory.
    "make install" does not work though.

+- VIDEO SYSTEM -
+Being cross-platform, there are many methods to detect different resolutions on a system.
+SDL uses one function to detect them but it doesn't seem to work properly on any system.

+Gernerally it is not necessary, because many resolutions are already supported, but if you want to support other resolutions that you don't find in the options list just modify the "resolutions.cfg" file by hand.

+Caution: This is recommended for advanced users who now what they do.
+The team won't take responsabilities if you use a wrong configuration.

 - GAME PLAY -
 Before you play the game, you should take a look at the controls.
 Normally RAlt, Ctrl, Space and Enter